The lines are long fighting is strong and they’re breaking down the distance between right and wrong

 St. Catherine of Sienna a Dominican and patron saint of Italy who stood by Pope Urbain VI during the Great Schism.
 St. Catherine of Alexandria was martyred for her faith and angels carried her relics to the site of the burning bush on Mt.
 Sinai.
 There stands the 2nd oldest monastery in the world, St. Catherine’s Monastery Mt.
 Sinai, the spot where God delivered the Ten Commandments to Moses.

-Although St; Catherine of Sienna was a prolific and beautiful writer (for the lilies that bloom), to me Dylan is evoking St. Catherine of the Monastery with the reference to height (Mt Sinai) and a fortress (the Monastery is a secure fortress).
-It’s a wonderful invocation as Dylan intones it might be hard but we will “breaking down the distance between right and wrong” – an optimistic hope for mankind.
+Although St; Catherine of Sienna was a prolific and beautiful writer (“for the lilies that bloom”), I think Dylan is evoking St. Catherine of the Monastery with the reference to height (Mt Sinai) and a fortress (the Monastery is a secure fortress).

 Live at the Supper Club 1993